6 am Meteor showers

 resistant to stepping off center stage, as sunbeams with their cartwheel colors stole the spectacle, displaying their hunger for audience.
 I think their face-off woke me.
 Instantly awake and alert as if I’d never slept, I snuck from bed out to the moving sky that was holding its breath between dark and morning.

 Remind me, please, to say thank you tonight when the earth’s theatre lights dim and the show begins.

-Sharon Lopez Mooney, Bahia summer sits on my writing, From: Ginosko Literary Journal, Issue #26, Ed.
+Sharon Lopez Mooney, "6 am Meteor Showers" from Ginosko Literary Journal, Issue #26, Ed.
 Robert Paul Cesaretti, Fairfax, CA, Spring 2021, print and online: http://ginoskoliteraryjournal.com/images/ginosko26.pdf